HL7/fhir-security-label-ds4p/input/pagecontent/background.md

 - Listing the security label tags required to convey each applicable policy, using the `sec-label-basis` extension.
 - Indicating that the Receiver supports `display`, `sec-label-classifier`, and `sec-label-related-artifact` extensions.

-Receiver implements ability to assign security labels at both the Bundle (High Water Mark) and `Resource.meta.security`.
+Receiver implements the capabilities required for enforcing security labels at both the Resource-, and Bundle-level (High Water Mark).

 Receiver posts discoverable Security Labeling Capability Statements for each supported policy.